Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-The Board offers formal mediation for parties.
+The Tribunal offers formal mediation for parties.
 Mediation is a process where a mediator helps parties to reach a voluntary, mutually acceptable solution on some or all of the issues in dispute.

 Mediation allows parties to: